Trump, an eye on re-election, accuses Democrats of reopening U.S. states too slowly

-President Donald Trump accused Democrats on Monday of moving to reopen states from coronavirus lockdown measures too slowly for political advantage, without providing evidence to support his claim, as the virus has killed more than 80,000 people in the United States.
-The Republican president, who is running for re-election in November, is working to reopen the crippled U.S. economy quickly against recommendations from health experts to move more cautiously to avoid a resurgence of the virus.
+President Donald Trump accused Democrats on Monday of moving to reopen U.S. states from coronavirus lockdown measures too slowly for political advantage, without providing evidence to support his claim.
+The Republican president, who is running for re-election in November, is working to reopen the crippled economy quickly against recommendations from health experts to move more cautiously to avoid a resurgence of the virus that has so far killed more than 80,000 people in the United States.

 Trump has encouraged states to ease restrictions designed to mitigate the spread of the coronavirus.
-On Monday, he targeted the election battleground state of Pennsylvania.
+On Monday, he targeted the election battleground state of Pennsylvania, which has a Democratic governor, Tom Wolf.
 "The great people of Pennsylvania want their freedom now, and they are fully aware of what that entails.
 The Democrats are moving slowly, all over the USA, for political purposes.
 They would wait until November 3rd if it were up to them.
 Don’t play politics.
 Be safe, move quickly!"
 Trump said in a Twitter post.

+Some of the states hardest-hit by the novel coronavirus outbreak that has infected more than 1.3 million nationwide are led by Democratic governors, including New York and Michigan - both important prizes in the Nov.
+3 election between Trump and presumptive Democratic presidential nominee Joe Biden.
+Trump has encouraged reopenings with tweets calling on people to "liberate" their states, providing fuel to protests across the country including large gatherings in the Michigan capital of Lansing.

+The politicization of the health crisis is playing out at local levels as well, as Democrats and Republicans clash over reopening plans.
+In Pennsylvania, some counties over the weekend asked Wolf to move their regions into the group he has targeted for earlier reopenings, according to media reports.

 - READ MORE ON: